nidushan/SteamID-Display/README.md

 <br><img src="https://i.ibb.co/2jgTZxr/Webp-net-resizeimage-1.png" alt="Monkey">

 ## How to install?
+Install it now on [Chrome webstore!](https://chrome.google.com/webstore/detail/steamid-display/ldkfpahjhbighlajfnbehegfpmjpfgmj)
-I will upload this soon to chrome webstore, but getting a developer licence costs money...
+Follow this section for a offline tutorial, however try out the official chrome webstore extension.
 <br>For now you must manually do it.
 <br>1) Download and extract the folder: [Download link](https://github.com/xNidushan/SteamID-Display/raw/master/SteamID%20Display.rar)
 <br>You can download the winrar file from the repo itself.
 [Repo](https://github.com/xNidushan/SteamID-Display/blob/master/SteamID%20Display.rar)